 Disclaimer: I own nothing.
 Everything belongs to Tolkein.

 Summary: Oneshot.
 "You don't have to be afwaid.
 I'm hewe now."
 When Glorfindel is gravely injured on patrol, he is nearly consumed by the shadows of his past.
 Can one small boy bring him out of the darkness?
-No slash!

 "Why do you weep?

 What are these tears upon your face?

 All of your fears will pass away

 Safe in my arms

 You're only sleeping..."

 penneth– young one

 hannon le– thank you